davis190/brewery-list-app/README.md

 If any of the matches are found, it will also store a status of `match_found` in the table to keep track of which ones have matched and which ones have not.

 ## Deployment
-All deployments for this repo are done through CodeBuild
+All deployments for this repo are done through CodeBuild - but CodeBuild is not auto triggered, it must be triggered manually.
+What idiot set that up.

 ## Architecture